AttuneIntelligence/ai-builder/README.md

     docker push $REGISTRY_IMAGE:main
     ```

-    Additionally, in order for the Github Workflows to successfully build the image and push it to your Github Container Registry to automate the process of keeping this image up-to-date, you must add the following secrets to your `Repository Settings` --> `Secrets and Variables` --> `Actions` --> `Repository Secrets`...
+    Additionally, this process can be automated with Github Actions.
+In order for the Github Workflows to successfully build the image and push it to your Github Container Registry, you must add the following to your `Repository Settings` --> `Secrets and Variables` --> `Actions` --> `Repository Secrets`...
     ```
     REGISTRY_IMAGE="ghcr.io/YOUR_GITHUB_USERNAME/ai-builder"
     ```
-    `GITHUB_TOKEN` is already managed by the Github actions we are triggering with `.github/workflows/main.yml`, so it does not need to be added.
+    `GITHUB_TOKEN` is already managed by the Github actions we are triggering with `.github/workflows/main.yml`, so it does not need to be added in addition.

 ### Developing with [Gitpod](https://www.gitpod.io/docs/configure/workspaces/)